The easiest Healthy Vegan Queso Dip made with only 5 ingredients. No one will know this healthy dip is dairy free! On the table in 10 minutes.

 - 1 cup medium chunky salsa

-- 1 small red bell pepper, de-seeded and chopped
+- 1 red bell pepper, de-seeded and chopped

 - 2 tbsp nutritional yeast